 - No false polarity protection inside!
-Connecting a battery with false polarity will damage the power supply severely, even if it's not powered. - All models of this series have an internal discharge circuit and a base load, which both ensure faster discharge of voltage when switching the DC output off or ramping voltage down.
-While the discharge circuit only works while the DC output is off, the base load would, though very slowly, discharge the battery even while the power supply isn't powered at all.
-It's thus recommended to only leave battery is connected until it's fully charged.
+Connecting a battery with false polarity will damage the device severely, even if it's not powered. - All models of this series have an internal base load which could, more or less slowly, discharge a connected battery while the DC output is switched off, means while it's not charging.
+It's thus recommended to disconnect the battery while the device isn't operated.